PopBot/react-native-orientation-locker-without-windows/README.md

 - `FACE-DOWN`
 - `UNKNOWN`

 Notice: PORTRAIT-UPSIDEDOWN is currently not supported on iOS at the moment.
-FACE-UP and FACE-DOWN are only supported on iOS and Windows.
+FACE-UP and FACE-DOWN is only supported on iOS.